 These rules and pedestals are personal and so far as you do not try to force it down the throat of another, you should never feel at fault for having them.

-There is this arrogant type of manipulation people guise in the form of ‘care’ and ‘looking out for your best interest’ when they tell you to lower your standards because ‘you can’t find anyone like that.’
+There is this arrogant type of manipulation people guise as ‘care’ and ‘looking out for your best interest’ when they tell you to lower your standards because ‘you can’t find anyone like that.’

 Don’t lower any friggin’ thing!